How do we apply for a grant?

 What is your decision-making process for grant requests?

-Our Board of Directors meet five times a year to make decisions regarding requests.
+Our Board of Directors meets five times a year to make decisions regarding requests.
 Applicants should feel free to contact Foundation staff for information on the status of your request.
 However, communication with members of our Board of Directors is discouraged.

 What if I have trouble using the on-line letter of inquiry?